 Establish additional guidelines regarding work activity definitions and work documentation and verification procedures to make them consistent with standards required by federal regulations.*

-Implement changes to participation rate regulations to conform to amendments to the SSL which require social services districts to expand the countable work activities available to safety net assistance participants without children to include community service programs, the provision of child care services to an individual participating in community service and time limited vocational education training, job search and job readiness assistance.*
+Implement changes to participation rate regulations to conform to amendments to the SSL which require districts to expand the countable work activities available to SNA participants without children to include community service programs, the provision of child care services to an individual participating in community service and time limited vocational education training, job search and job readiness assistance.*

 Revise SNAP employment and training regulations to conform to federal regulations.*

 Modify provisions that permit foster care parents and individuals who are caring for a disabled household member to be deemed as community service participants to only apply to public assistance households without dependent children.
 Federal regulations do not permit an individual who is caring for a disabled family member or a foster parent to be reported as participating in community service or any other work activity reported toward the federal work participation rate.

 Amend regulations to make technical updates to Part 387.

 Revise regulations to raise the level of the minimum annual Home Energy Assistance Program (HEAP) or other energy assistance benefit required to confer eligibility for the SNAP Heating and Cooling Standard Utility Allowance (HCSUA) from $1.00 to $21.00.*

 Update regulations to reflect the current policy that standard allowances for heating/air conditioning, utility and telephone costs are used in calculating shelter expenses for SNAP.*